 The remaining 15% of your grade will depend upon your performance on weekly assignments associated with each class.
 You will be asked to respond to questions pertaining to the subject matter of each class, in about 250-300 words.
-After the first week of the semester, the written assignments are always due at 11 PM on the Tuesday night prior to the class on Thursday.
-This will allow the faculty to read your responses prior to the class.
+After the first week of the semester, the written assignments are always due at 9 AM on the Monday prior to the class on Tuesday.
+This will allow the faculty to read your responses before class.